Article I. Membership

 3. Outgoing or current President shall turn the meeting over to the Assembly Committee.

 4. The Chairperson of the Assembly Committee shall offer the tentative Meeting Agenda to the members for any modifications and for their approval.
 Voting on the agenda shall be held by show of hands.
 Proxy holders can vote on the agenda on behalf of those whom they represent.

 5. The outgoing president shall then present the ATA Executive Committee’s activity report to the General Assembly.
 This will be followed by the budget report given by the Treasurer and the Board of Directors’ report given by the Chairperson of the Board.
-After these, the floor shall be opened to discussion of the presented reports.
+After these, the floor shall be opened for discussion of the presented reports.

 6. A vote shall be taken for the absolution of the Executive Committee and the Board of Directors from any future liability.